Phil MeekinView Profile

 Bad debt can cripple your business.
-In the current economic climate, there’s a great deal of financial uncertainly for firms extending credit to customers.
-In some cases debts amount to only a modest sum, which is an irritating inconvenience.
+In the current economic climate, there’s a great deal of financial uncertainty for firms extending credit to customers.
+In some cases, debts amount to only a modest sum, which is an irritating inconvenience.
 But if the amount is large it can cause your business to fail.
-There is no way of guaranteeing you won’t be hit by a bad debt, but there are steps you can take to avoid the problem.
+There is no way of guaranteeing you won’t be hit by bad debt, but there are steps you can take to avoid the problem.

 - Check out new customers by taking trade references and undertaking a credit check.